Hooks allow you to configure your test environment in three ways:

 Environment Variables in Hooks

-Reference environment variables in your curl commands using ${env:VARIABLE_NAME} syntax:
+Reference environment variables using ${env:VARIABLE_NAME} syntax:

 curl -X POST ${env:API_URL}/auth/login \